 SSS Voluntary Payment Deadlines That Affect Maternity Eligibility 2026

-If you’re a freelancer, self-employed mom, or an OFW planning to claim SSS Maternity Benefits, one of the most overlooked factors that can make or break your eligibility is your payment deadline.
+If youre a freelancer, self-employed mom, or an OFW planning to claim SSS Maternity Benefits, one of the most overlooked factors that can make or break your eligibility is your penaltiesⓘ.
+SSS assigns deadlines based on?" title="The SSS remittance deadline is the last day employers or self-paying members can pay contributions for a specific month without incurring penalties.
+SSS assigns deadlines based on?">payment deadlineⓘ.

-Even if you’ve been diligently paying your contributions, missing a single cutoff date can lead to your payment not being counted toward your qualifying period — and that means no maternity benefit.
+Even if youve been diligently paying your contributions, missing a single cutoff date can lead to your payment not being counted toward your qualifying periodⓘ and that means no maternity benefitⓘ.

-This 2026 guide explains everything you need to know about SSS voluntary payment deadlines, how they directly impact maternity eligibility, and how to plan your payments properly to avoid disqualification.
+This 2026 guide explains everything you need to know about SSS voluntary paymentⓘ deadlines, how they directly impact maternity eligibility, and how to plan your payments properly to avoid disqualification.

 This is why timing is everything.